udacity/create-your-own-adventure/english/remember-you-are-superman/zack-snyder-movie/do-you-bleed/do-you-bleed.md

 Batman comes at you.
 Punches you right in the face.

-Turns out you don't bleed after all.
+Turns out you do bleed after all.